nbehzad/CLSL/README.md

 Here there is a compiled version of the system for creating a sentiment lexicon for German.
 The detail of the system will be published soon.

-You can find the pre-constructed lexicons in the <./lexicons> directory.
+You can find the pre-constructed lexicons in the <./lexicons> directory for German and Turkish.

 # Usage
 All system requirements are available in <./data> directory.
 Please see the README.md in this directory.

 Go to the <bin/Release> directory and Run the <MultiLexConstruction.exe> file as below:
-It has 2 parameters: (1)target language id (e.g. <de> for German) (2) an integer indicating the vector reduction size.
+It has 2 parameters: (1)target language id (e.g. 'de' for German) (2) an integer indicating the vector reduction size.

 ```
 MultiLexConstruction de 10
 ```
 The lexicons will be created in the <data/output> directory.